Displaced persons camps in post–World War II Europe: The needs of displaced persons

-All displaced persons had experienced trauma, and many had serious health conditions as a result of what they had endured.
+Many displaced persons had experienced trauma, and many had serious health conditions as a result of what they had endured.

 The immediate concern was to provide shelter, nutrition and basic health care.
 Most DPs had subsisted on diets of far less than 1,500 calories a day.
 Sanitary conditions had been improvised at best, and there had been minimal medical care.
 As a result, they suffered from malnutrition, a variety of diseases, and were often unclean, lice-ridden, and prone to illness.

 In addition, most of the refugees suffered from psychological difficulties.
 They were often distrustful and apprehensive around authorities, and many were depressed and traumatized.
+Menachem Z. Rosensaft, who was born in 1948 in Bergen-Belsen to Holocaust survivors, said in an interview that he believed, "the survivors' hardships after the war had often been overlooked because 'it doesn't neatly fit the story line that we won the war and liberated the camps.'"

 Displaced persons were anxious to be reunited with families they had been separated from in the course of the war.
 Improvised efforts to identify survivors became formalized through the UNRRA's Central Tracking Bureau and facilities of the International Red Cross.
 The organization collected over one million names in the course of the DP era and eventually became the International Tracing Service.

 Displaced persons often moved from camp to camp, looking for family, countrymen, or better food and accommodation.
 Over time, ethnic and religious groups concentrated in certain camps.

 Camp residents quickly set up churches, synagogues, newspapers, sports events, schools, and even universities.
 Among these were the Technical University in Esslingen set up by the Polish Mission, the Free Ukrainian University, the Ukrainian Technical-Agricultural Institute of Prodebrady, the Baltic University and the short-lived UNRRA University.
 German universities were required to accept a quota of DP students.